 Although his parents have changed their opinion about music after Lucas' entry into higher education, considering he was the first family member to attend graduation at a federal university, the participant reports several difficulties during the course, including his family atmosphere - this time concerning his wife's family.
 In his professional activity as a conductor of marching bands he could not find a steady job, leading to delicate financial situations.
 Lucas cites the fact that sometimes had no money for transportation, having to rely on financial help from his wife or even walk to the university.
 This feared his wife, who envisioned their future professional opportunities after graduation.
 At various times, Lucas said he thought about giving up the course, but were constantly reminded of Law No. 11.769/08 which mandates the presence of Music in basic education schools as a curricular component of Art, which would increase the supply of jobs for music teachers.
-Although all doubts and difficulties, his wife and daughter always encouraged in training, collaborating in the realization of academic papers and giving emotional and financial support.
-Lucas also emphasizes that he received scholarship during a certain period which earned him some assistance during the course.
+Although all doubts and difficulties, his wife and daughter always encouraged in training, collaborating in the realization of academic papers and giving a certain period which earned him some assistance during the course.